cerc-io/watcher-ts/packages/erc20-watcher/README.md

 # ERC20 Watcher

-First try the [stack orchestrator](https://github.com/cerc-io/stack-orchestrator) to quickly get started.
+First try the [erc20 demo in stack orchestrator](https://github.com/cerc-io/stack-orchestrator/tree/main/app/data/stacks/erc20) to quickly get started.
 Advanced users can see [here](/docs/README.md) for instructions on setting up a local environment by hand.

 ## Build